mopo922/LaravelTreats/README_views.md

 ### Navigation

 The default layout includes a customizable navigation menu.
 You can define your navigation links in one of two ways.
-First, you can use the `nav.links` array in the language file at `resources/lang/vendor/laravel-treats/en/layout.php`:
+First, use the `nav.links` array in the language file at `resources/lang/vendor/laravel-treats/en/layout.php` to set up a default list of links:

 ```php
 return [